NoteDS/image-timeline/README.md

 Uhmmmmmm... just a small photos project I guess...
 Basically a image reviewer from specific dates.
 Built using Next.js and tailwind.
 It will probably have a good design (if we feel like doing it) but yeah thats it.

+## Recommendations
+Installing a tailwind intelisense plugin (VSCode) Actually using the docs (ik its hard but we must) Writing good code (also hard but less hard but still hardw)

 ## For devs:
 Running the dev server (very basic)
 ```bash